Online Bachelor of Arts in Business – Corporate Accounting

 • Preparing and maintaining records.

-In this program, you’ll earn a business degree with a concentration in corporate accounting.
-The corporate accounting degree concentration will provide an overview of business fundamentals with a focus on accurate accounting, analysis and financial leadership.
+This program provides an overview of business fundamentals with a focus on analysis and decision-making based on financial information.
 All of these skills are foundational and enduring needs for every company.
 As a graduate, you can compete for positions that leverage accounting and provide valuable input about a company’s direction.

 • Certified management accountant (CMA).